ChiefSemga/OS-Package-Managers-Detection-Commands/README.md

 - [Solaris](solaris.md)

 ## **Usage**
-Copy and paste the commands from the relevant file to manage packages or check your OS version.
+Copy, edit and paste the commands from the relevant file to manage packages or check your OS version.

 ---